slott56/slott56.github.io/Pelican/content/blog/2024/12/2024-12-31-database_migration.rst

 Stumble 1: What do we have?
 ===========================

-We have a snopshot of the database.
+We have a snapshot of the database.
 It's MariaDB/MySQL, and the snapshot is a big SQL script.
 We can install MariaDB on our laptop and run the script.

 We have the data.